-LOCAL_MAPPINGS_CHECK the local keys defined in the mappings within the main/mappings.cf configuration file must correspond to an existing datasource in the current system.
-Local keys refer to datasource keys from the local by an explicit mapping in the mappings file must still point directly
+LOCAL\MAPPINGS\CHECK the local keys defined in the mappings within the main/mappings.cf configuration file must correspond to an existing datasource in the current system.
+Local keys refer to datasource keys from the local system, and thus they must point to an existing data source.